Consultation is now closed.

 View the Master Plan and Landscape Plan for the expanded Park.

 This expanded recreation area is made possible by the agreement between Council and the NSW Land and Housing Corporation.
 It will see the existing park on Girraween Avenue transferred to the NSW Land and Housing Corporation.
 As a result Council is seeking to rezone land at 552 Mowbray Road for the purpose of an additional pocket park utilising equipment from the existing Girraween Reserve along with seating and landscaping.

 View the 552 Mowbray Road Landscape Plan which is being proposed for the new pocket park.

-In addition to seeking feedback on the proposed park designs Council is also seeking suggestions for names for the expanded Pinaroo Park and is running a separate consultation in relation to the proposed road closure of the Pinaroo Place cul-de-sac.
+In addition to seeking feedback on the proposed park designs Council also sought suggestions for names for the expanded Pinaroo Park and is ran a separate consultation in relation to the proposed road closure of the Pinaroo Place cul-de-sac.